ENG 501 - Structure of the English Language

 Hours: 3

-Major Figures and Movements in British Literature.
-Three semester hours.
-A thorough study of the age, the work, and the influence of a major British literary figure; or, treatment of two or three important figures who have some close relationship to one another; or, a thorough study of a specific literary movement or theoretical approach to an author or group of authors.
+This course provides a thorough study of the age, the work, and the influence of a single, British literary figure; the treatment of two or three important figures who have some close relationship to one another; or a thorough study of a specific literary movement or theoretical approach to an author or group of authors.
 May be repeated for credit when the emphasis changes.

 Hours: 3